-- ➤ Parameters that are purely measures of free-field ground motion.
-These include PGA and PGV, which are amongst the most important parameters measuring severity of the ground motion.
+Parameters that are purely measures of free-field ground motion.
+These include PGA and PGV, which are amongst the most commonly used parameters measuring severity of the ground motion.
 However, they are independent of any data about the behavior of structural systems.
-Therefore, besides their other limitations, these parameters alone have limited capabilities to accurately predict damage. - ➤ Parameters that are related to the elastic response of SDOF and shear-beam models.
+Therefore, besides their other limitations, these parameters alone have limited capabilities to accurately predict damage.

+Parameters that are related to the elastic response of SDOF and continuous beam models.
 These include elastic spectral ordinates, spectrum intensity, and drift spectrum.
-Although these are also very important measures and their applications have been extensive, they do not include effects of inelastic structural response and repeated cycles of inelastic deformations, which are generally associated with damage. - ➤ Inelastic response spectra in the forms of displacement ductility, interstory drift ratio, and strength spectra.
-These parameters reveal some fundamental features of inelastic response; however, the effects of number of cycles of inelastic response and duration of strong ground motion are not included. - > Spectrum of hysteretic energy dissipation due to plastic deformations, and its associated equivalent hysteretic velocity spectra.
+Although these are also very important measures and their applications have been extensive, they do not include effects of inelastic structural response and repeated cycles of inelastic deformations, which are generally associated with damage.

+Inelastic response spectra in the forms of displacement ductility, interstory drift ratio, and strength spectra.
+These parameters reveal some fundamental features of inelastic response; however, the effects of number of cycles of inelastic response are not included.

+Spectrum of hysteretic energy dissipation due to plastic deformations, and its associated equivalent hysteretic velocity spectra.
 These parameters include some fundamental features of inelastic response as well as the effects of repeated cycles of inelastic deformations and strong ground motion duration.
-However, in order to use these parameters for rapid damage assessments and post-earthquake applications, they have to be normalized with the energy dissipation capacity of the structure. - ➤ Damage spectrum.
+However, in order to use these parameters for rapid damage assessments and post-earthquake applications, they have to be compared with the energy dissipation capacity of the structure.

+Damage spectrum.
 It is based on normalized response quantities of a series of inelastic SDOF systems.
 The improved damage spectra presented here are based on promising damage indices (DIs).
 The proposed damage spectra explicitly satisfy two important conditions: They will be zero if the response remains elastic, i.e., no significant damage is expected; and will be unity when the maximum deformation capacity is reached under monotonically increasing lateral deformation.
 Larger damage spectral ordinates conceptually correspond to larger damage.
-Another characteristic of the proposed damage spectra is that by varying a coefficient (a_1 in DI_1 , or a_2 in DI_2), they are reduced to the commonly used normalized hysteretic energy and displacement ductility spectra.
+Another characteristic of the proposed damage spectra is that by varying a coefficient (α_1 in DI1, or α_2 in DI2), they are reduced to the commonly used normalized hysteretic energy and displacement ductility spectra.
 Also, the damage spectra, in their general form, are influenced by the repeated cycles of inelastic deformations and strong-motion duration.
-Although the proposed DIs may be further improved to include other features of inelastic response, they are more reliable indices than other commonly used DIs such as DI{PA} .
+Although the proposed

+DIs may be further improved to include other features of inelastic response, they are more reliable indices than other commonly used DIs such as DI{PA} .

 The proposed damage spectra can be used to quantify the damage potential of the recorded ground motion and relate that to seismic structural performance categories.
 They are also effective quantities for post-earthquake applications and rapid identification of the damaged areas based on the recorded ground motions and the type of construction.
 Utilization of an up-to-date inventory of existing structures enhances the reliability of spatial distribution of the damage spectra.
+The damage spectra are also promising for performance-based design of new structures.